JammintaCQ/dig6800-fall24/projects/index.md

 # Presentations
 - “Ethics and Sensitive Content: Birth Workers on Instagram.”
 Association of Teachers of Technical Writing Virtual Conference:  Building Community and Coalitions through Liberatory Pedagogies in Technical Communication.
 June 10-24, 2024.
 Panelist.

-## Academic CV
-- Build a Website for CV
-- GitHub